Salaspils – Order Castle Kircholm

 Architecture

 Situated on the northern bank of the Daugava River, the castle had probably a regular, almost square plan.
 The defensive wall circuit marked an internal courtyard measuring approximately 40 x 30 meters, occupied from the east, west and north by buildings attached to the walls.
-From the (southern) river side there was only one smaller building.
-From the land side, the castle was surrounded by external, wood and earth fortifications with a moat.
-The main element of Kircholm was an octagonal tower located in the west corner, significantly extended beyond the perimeter of the defensive walls.
-The gate was probably located halfway along the north-west wing.
+From the river side (south) there was only one smaller building or the annex next to the west wing.
+From the land side, the castle was surrounded by external wood and earth fortifications with a moat.

 The castle has not survived to modern times.
 Even in the twentieth century, small fragments of walls, several meters high, were visible, but due to the construction of a dam on the river in the 1970s by the Soviet authorities, a significant part of the area along the Daugava River along with the remains of the castle was flooded.